Registration has closed as the number of participants reached to the limit.

 - The tournament results will be posted on the Internet (chess-results.com) for reporting purposes.
 The game record may also be published on the Internet.
 Participants agree to the publication of their real names, results, and game records.

-- Observers are allowed to take photos for the first 10 minutes of each game, including the use of a mobile, but after 10 minutes, all mobiles have to be put away by the observers, and they are not allowed to use them in the playing room.
-Exception for people with special permission.
+- Observers are allowed to take photos for the first 10 minutes of each round.
+No photos are allowed after 10 minutes, except for the case with special permission.

-- The organizer will take photos, record videos, and broadcast live coverage of the event.
+- The organizer will take photos, record videos, and broadcast the event live.
 These may be published and used in media such as websites, SNS, video sites, and journals managed by NCS.
-Participants are supposed to agree to publish and broadcast these photos and videos.
+Participants shall agree to the publication and live broadcast of these photos and videos.

 - All players have to follow the COVID-19 Guidelines 3rd Edition.